Types of Fuel Additives

 Where to use it?

-Gasoline stabilizers can be used in any and all seasonal equipment running an internal combustion engine.
+Fuel additives such as gasoline stabilizers can be used in any and all seasonal equipment running an internal combustion engine.
 As long as you have periods of over 2 weeks in which the engine is not started, use of a stabilizer is a good idea, otherwise it's not needed.
 Particularly good for high end or older engines that tend to be more sensitive to fuel quality.

 The preservation or lifespan extension offered by a gasoline stabilizer depends much on the brand, it's composition and dosage.
 In some cases it can preserve your fuel for over one year.

-One example of a gasoline stabilizer is CleanBoost® Maxx™.
+One example of a gasoline stabilizer fuel additive is CleanBoost® Maxx™.
 This formula is concentrated to treat 30 gallons of gas with only 1 oz of product.
 The best perk is the fact that it delivers more benefits besides the stabilization of your fuels.
 Benefits such as a boost in power, cleaner fuel lines and injectors (without using alcohol) MPG increase and reduced emissions, make this product good to use daily or in gasoline storage applications.

 What does a fuel-line antifreeze formula do?